-Moisture and humidity levels are among the main causes of health problems and discomfort in the built environment.
+Excess Moisture and Mold are among the main causes of health problems and discomfort in the built environment.
 Buildings experience moisture buildup from human breath, perspiration, plants, cooking, and washing.

-This condensation accumulation promotes mildew and mold growth, and excess humidity can additionally promote dust mites.
+Excess Moisture and Mold are among the main causes of health problems and discomfort in the built environment.
+Buildings experience moisture buildup from human breath, perspiration, plants, cooking, and washing.
+This condensation accumulation promotes mold and mildew growth, which are detrimental to health.
+Additionally, excess humidity can promote dust mites.
 Wool has the natural ability to regulate the humidity of a room by absorbing moisture when the atmosphere is damp and releasing it when the atmosphere is dry.
 Wool can absorb nearly 40% of its own weight in water and still feel dry to the touch.

 Wool is an efficient moisture buffer in buildings, and because wool can “breathe,” it is ideal for clients in humid or damp climates.
-Because the insulating properties of wool are stable across a wide range of moisture levels, this provides a more consistent performance in living buildings.
+Because the insulating properties of wool are stable across a wide range of moisture levels, this provides more consistent performance in buildings.

-Mold is found both indoors and outdoors.
-Mold can enter your home through open doorways, windows, vents, and heating and air conditioning systems.
-Mold in the air outside can also attach itself to clothing, shoes, bags, and pets can and be carried indoors.
+Mold spores are found both indoors and outdoors.
+Mold can enter your home through open doorways, windows, vents, and heating/air conditioning systems.
+Mold in the air outside can also attach itself to clothing, shoes, bags, or pets, and can and be carried indoors.

 Mold will grow in places with a lot of moisture, such as around leaks in roofs, windows, or pipes, or where there has been flooding.
-Mold grows well on paper products, cardboard, ceiling tiles, and wood products.
-Mold can also grow in dust, paints, wallpaper, insulation, drywall, carpet, fabric, and upholstery.
+Mold grows well on paper products, cardboard, ceiling tiles, drywall and wood products.
+Mold can also grow in dust, paints, wallpaper, conventional insulation, carpet, fabric, and upholstery.